xilk-org/xilk-xp-web-app-template/CONTRIBUTING.md

     and [Conventional Commits](https://www.conventionalcommits.org/).
   - Keep your change, if any, focused to only the corresponding issue.

-## How to Submit an Issue
+## How to Open an Issue

 1. Search [issues](https://github.com/xilk-org/xilk-xp-web-app-template/issues)
-   to see if anyone else has already submitted something similar.
+   to see if anyone else has already opened something similar.
 2. If so, add a comment ONLY if you have additional relevant details to contribute; otherwise, feel free to add a [reaction](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) to any comments to show your interest/support.
 Your maintainer thanks you for not waking him up with redundant comment/issue notifications. 🤗

-   If not, then please submit a
+   If not, then please open a
    [new issue](https://github.com/xilk-org/xilk-xp-web-app-template/issues/new/choose)
    using the appropriate template.
 3. Wait up to one week for the maintainer to respond, although a response within